-capable of extracting support from the earth.
-In many plants the lobes ascend in the form of leaves, and are called seed or radical leaves; but in some they perish beneath the surface, without appearing above-ground.
-3dly.
-The eye (c), an external mark, where the seed was fastened within the seed-vessel.
-4thly.
-The seed-coat, which is a proper cover to some seeds.
-The seed is of a different texture and consistence in different species.
-Sometimes it is crowned with the cup of the flower, and sometimes it is winged with a feather, or with a thin expanded membrane, which assists the wind to waft or convey it to a distance.
-The seed contains the perfect plant in embryo, though, in most instances, too minute to be discerned by our organs of sight; but if a bean or an acorn be sufficiently soaked in warm water, the form of the future plant may be plainly perceived.
+The seeds, or fruit resemble the eggs of animals, and are the essence of the fruit, containing the rudiments of a new vegetable.
+The formation of the seed is variously adapted to its purpose, and is composed of several parts: 1st.
+The heart; this is the principle of life in the future plant, contained within the lobes: it consists of two parts; the plume, which ascends and forms the future stem; and the beak, which descends and becomes the root.
+2dly, The side lobes; these supply the heart of the seed with nourishment, till it is capable of extracting support from from the earth.
+In many plants the lobes ascend in the form of leaves, and are called seed or radiele leaves; but in some they perish beneath the surface, without appearing above ground.
+3dly, The Scar; is an external mark, where the seed was fastened within the seed vessel.
+4thly, The seed-coat is a proper cover to some seeds.
+It is of various texture and consistence in different individuals.
+Sometimes the seed is crowned with the cup of the flower, and sometimes it is winged with a feather, or with a thin expanded membrane, which assists the wind to waft or disperse it to a distance.
+The seed contains the perfect plant in embryo, though, in most instances, too minute to be discerned by our organs of sight; but if the seed of a bean or an acorn be sufficiently soaked in warm water, the form of the future plant may be plainly perceived.

-The base, or receptacle (Pl.
-I. g), is that part by which the rest of the fructification is supported : in many flowers it is not very striking, but in others it is large and remarkable, as in the cotton thistle (h).
-The artichoke will also furnish us with an example.
-Take away the empalement, blossoms, and bristly substances, and the part remaining is the receptacle, which we eat, and call the bottom.
+The base, or receptacle (g) is that part by which the whole fructification is supported; in many flowers it is not very striking, but in others it is large and remarkable, as in the cotton thistle (h).
+The artichoke will also furnish us with an example: take away the empalement, blossoms, and bristly substances, and the part remaining is the receptacle, which we eat, and call the bottom.

-It remains for me to describe the NECTARY,

-or honey-cup (fig. 110-115), an appendage with which some flowers are furnished, containing a small quantity of sweet, honey-like juice, from which the bees collect their rich treasures.
-It is very conspicuous in some flowers: as, the nasturtium, crown imperial, (f.
-111), columbine, and larkspur; but less visible in others, and in some, appears to be entirely wanting.
-In the doves-foot cranes-bill (Pl.
-I.) there are five yellowish glands, (i), which serve as a nectary.
+It remains for me to describe the nectarium, nectary, or honey cup, an appendage with which some flowers are furnished, containing a small quantity of sweet, honey-like juice, from which the bees collect their rich treasures.
+It is very conspicuous in some flowers; as the nasturtium, crown imperial, columbine, and larkspur; but less visible in others, and in some appears to be entirely wanting.
+In the dove-footed cranesbill there are five yellowish glands (i), which serve as a nectary.
 The use is supposed to be that of a reservoir, for the nourishment of the tender seed-bud.

 I am fearful, my dear sister, that you are fatigued with these tedious definitions and descriptions of parts; to me they have been rendered more agreeable, as I have become acquainted with them from visible objects.
-I hope to participate this pleasure with you in degree, by exemplifying them in some individual flowers, which you may examine by yourself; but I shall defer this till my next letter, and conclude.
-Affectionately yours,
+I hope to participate this pleasure with you in degree, by exemplifying them in some individual flowers, which you may examine by yourself; but I shall defer this till my next letter, and conclude affectionately yours, this out bin apprint for a land